Page last updated on:

 On January 13, 2025, after a public hearing on the topic, Bellingham City Council approved an interim ordinance eliminating Bellingham’s minimum parking requirements – rules that define the number of parking spaces that must be developed in Bellingham.

 While the ordinance is in effect, new development projects are not required to provide vehicular parking.
 This allows property owners and developers to right-size the amount of parking they provide based on anticipated demand, rather than City mandates.
-While the ordinance provides significantly more flexibility, developers must still provide a certain amount of bicycle parking based on the type of residential or commercial use, and considerations such as ADA requirements and safety will continue to be taken into account
+While the ordinance provides significantly more flexibility, developers must still provide a certain amount of bicycle parking based on the type of residential or commercial use, and considerations such as ADA requirements and safety will continue to be taken into account.

 Status

-On November 3, 2025, City Council held a public hearing and voted to approve a six-month extension of the interim ordinance.
-Because of the extension, the ordinance will be in effect until July 28, 2026, unless extended again.
+On June 15, 2026, City Council held a public hearing and voted to approve a second six-month extension of the interim ordinance.
+Because of the extension, the ordinance will be in effect until January 28, 2027, unless extended again.

 Feedback Opportunities